a-freiberg/starter-academic/content/authors/amelie-freiberg/_index.md

 ---
 <!--StartFragment-->

 Welcome to my website.
-I am Dr. Amelie Freiberg, a Postdoctoral Researcher at the [](https://www.sowi.uni-mannheim.de/carey/)[Chair of Political Science, International Relations,](https://www.sowi.uni-mannheim.de/carey/) [University Mannheim](https://www.uni-mannheim.de/)
+I am Dr. Amelie Freiberg, a Postdoctoral Researcher at the [](https://www.sowi.uni-mannheim.de/carey/)[Chair of Political Science, International Relations,](https://www.sowi.uni-mannheim.de/carey/) [University of Mannheim](https://www.uni-mannheim.de/)

 I hold a Ph.D. in Political Science from [Trinity College Dublin](https://www.tcd.ie/Political_Science/), where I also completed my M.Sc. in International Politics.
-My academic journey began with a B.A. in Political Science and English Studies from the [University Mannheim](https://www.uni-mannheim.de/)
+My academic journey began with a B.A. in Political Science and English Studies from the [University of Mannheim](https://www.uni-mannheim.de/)

 My research centers on conflict studies, with a particular focus on understanding and explaining sexual violence in armed conflicts and insurgent behavior.
 In my doctoral thesis, titled *"Education, Indoctrination, and Conflict: The Role of Political Education in Shaping Combatant Behaviour and Sexual Violence in Civil War"*, I examined how rebel groups' socialization practices influence conflict-related sexual violence.